 Emotional, Social, and Moral Development of the Concept of Self Development

-Analyze physical development from birth through adolescence.
+- Describe emotional development from birth through adolescence.

 Cognitive Development and Intellectual Power

-Describe intellectual power and its measurement.
+- Describe intellectual power and its measurement.

-Explain the effect of intellectual power on learning.
+- Explain the effect of intellectual power on learning.

-Describe emotional development from birth through adolescence.
+- Analyze the stages of cognitive development from birth through adolescence.